vermaseren/form/README.md

 Build instructions
 ------------

-Before building FORM, it is adviced to install the optional dependencies `gmp` and `zlib` for better performance.
-To quickly build FORM, install the `autoconf` pacakge.
+Before building FORM, it is advised to install the optional dependencies `gmp` and `zlib` for better performance.
+To quickly build FORM, install the `autoconf` package.
 Then run:

     autoreconf -i
     ./configure